 In remote (unmoderated) usability tests, the researcher creates tasks for testing on a platform.
 The participants must read the instructions and do the tasks independently while being recorded.
 The participants must read the instructions and do the tasks independently while being recorded.

 In-person testing requires the test to be administered by a UX researcher or facilitator.
 Researchers can look at body language and facial expressions in real-time during in-person tests, which gives them more information than remote tests.
 However, in-person testing is typically costly and time-consuming.

 Quantitative vs. Qualitative Usability Testing

-A usability-testing study involving users or participants who are assigned to perform one or more tasks can also be called a user-testing study.
-In such testing, two types of data are collected – qualitative data and quantitative data.
-Qualitative and quantitative data are not generally collected at the same time and require different study setup and analysis methods.
+A usability-testing study involving users or participants assigned to perform one or more tasks can also be called a user-testing study.
+In such testing, two types of data are collected – qualitative and quantitative data.
+Qualitative and quantitative data are not generally collected simultaneously and require different study setups and analysis methods.
 But both are essential in the iterative design cycle.
-They should not be used interchangeably and it is important to know when to use which type of study and why.
+They should not be used interchangeably, and it is important to know when to use which type of study and why.

 Though both forms of data are collected, user testing methods are more qualitative than quantitative.

 This consists of observational data on user perceptions, opinions, and feelings.
 This kind of data offers a direct assessment of the system or the user.
 Observers can identify not only how hard or easy the tasks are but also the exact part of the task or design feature that is easy or hard.
 The observations can be augmented through the follow-up questionnaire.